Nobody's Perfect (Hannah Montana song)

-"Nobody's Perfect" is a song by American recording artist Miley Cyrus, credited as her character Hannah Montana from the eponymous television series.
-It was released on May 15, 2007 by Walt Disney Records as the lead single from Hannah Montana 2 (2007), the accompanying soundtrack album for its second season.
+"Nobody's Perfect" is a song by fictional character Hannah Montana, recorded by American singer and actress Miley Cyrus for the soundtrack album Hannah Montana 2 (2007), which accompanied the second season of the Disney Channel series Hannah Montana.
+It was released on May 15, 2007 by Walt Disney Records as the lead single from the soundtrack album.
 Written by Matthew Gerrard and Robbie Nevil and produced by Gerrard, "Nobody's Perfect" discusses the importance of overcoming mistakes; it is heavily based on synthpop musical styles.

 Contemporary music critics spoke favorably of "Nobody's Perfect" in their reviews, and were appreciative of its overall production.
 The track peaked at number 27 on the U.S. Billboard Hot 100; by exceeding sales of 906,000 copies as of October 2010, it has additionally become the most successful track from the Hannah Montana franchise.
 A live performance of Cyrus performing the track as Montana serves as the accompanying music video for the track; it was broadcast first on Disney Channel, although it was later included in the Vevo catalog.
 The song was also performed during Cyrus' headlining Best of Both Worlds Tour (2007–08).